Accounts payable automation best practices

 When evaluating AP automation solutions, accuracy rates can vary between vendors.
 Ask potential vendors if they will do an invoice test or sample so you can see how the technology works out-of-the-box on your data.

-Your automation solution should integrate bidirectionally with your ERP system to:
+Integration of your automation solution should have a two-way attachment with your ERP system to:

 • Sync vendor master data automatically